Sajidcodez/Password-Generator/README.md

-Welcome to the Advanced PyPassword Generator!
-This project is a sophisticated password generator that allows users to create secure passwords with customizable options.
+## This project is a sophisticated password generator that allows users to create secure passwords with customizable options.
 The project is written in Python and provides both simple and advanced levels of password generation.

 Installation: